Back to Policies List

 or

-In either situation, the student will submit a petition directly to the Associate Dean of the Graduate College.
+In either situation, the student will submit a petition directly to the Associate Vice Provost of the Office of Graduate & Professional Studies.
 The petition will include a statement outlining reasons why the GPA should be reset.
 Requests to reset the GPA are not automatically approved, as a petition to reset the GPA is, by definition, a request for an exception to the rule that all graduate courses are considered in computing the cumulative GPA.

-The Associate Dean of the Graduate College and the relevant academic unit(s) will review the petition and render a decision.
-Once that decision is made, the Associate Dean will contact the student with a notification of the decision.
-If the decision is to reset the cumulative GPA, the Associate Dean will contact the Registrar’s Office approving the GPA reset.
+The Associate Vice Provost of the Office of Graduate & Professional Studies and the relevant academic unit(s) will review the petition and render a decision.
+Once that decision is made, the Associate Vice Provost will contact the student with a notification of the decision.
+If the decision is to reset the cumulative GPA, the Associate Vice Provost will contact the Registrar’s Office to approve the GPA reset.

-Students may appeal the Associate Dean and Academic Unit’s decision by submitting to the Graduate College Dean, in writing, a statement outlining reasons why the decision to reset the student’s GPA should be reconsidered.
-That request must come to the Graduate College Dean within 10 working days from the correspondence date sent by the Associate Dean of the Graduate College.
-The Graduate College Dean will then respond to the student’s petition within 5 working days of the receipt of the petition.
-The Graduate College Dean’s decision will be final.
+Students may appeal the Associate Vice Provost and Academic Unit’s decision by submitting to the Office of Graduate & Professional Studies Vice Provost, in writing, a statement outlining reasons why the decision to reset the student’s GPA should be reconsidered.
+That request must come to the Office of Graduate & Professional Studies Vice Provost within 10 working days from the correspondence date sent by the Associate Vice Provost of the Office of Graduate & Professional Studies.
+The Office of Graduate & Professional Studies Vice Provost will then respond to the student’s petition within 5 working days of the receipt of the petition.
+The Office of Graduate & Professional Studies Vice Provost’s decision will be final.

 Important Note:

-The use of credits earned in a previous degree or progression towards a degree is limited in certain circumstances:
+The use of credits earned in a previous degree or progression toward a degree is limited in certain circumstances:

 • In cases involving discontinuation, dismissal, or lack of enrollment, the student will not be allowed to use any previous credits earned.
 They will be “resetting” their academic record and entering their new degree or certificate program from the start.
 Additionally, graduate students in this situation will only be allowed to petition for this type of GPA reset once in their entire graduate academic career at NAU.